resolve109/study-aws-sa/aws-study-guide.md

   - Can proactively adjust the number of EC2 instances in anticipation of known load changes
   - Optimizes costs and performance by ensuring sufficient capacity during peak times
   - Eliminates lag in scaling up resources, addressing slow application performance issues under sudden load
-  - Modifying an Auto Scaling group to span multiple AZs is crucial for high availability.
-  - For global redundancy, consider distributing instances across Regions (if truly multi-Region).

 ## Best Practices and Key Concepts